 With the training programme “launched” internally, and with staff and colleagues on board, it’s now up to your chosen training provider to deliver the agreed upon training.

-7: Training Company Evaluation
+7: Evaluate your Training Company

 As a training manager, your role does not end as soon as your external provider begins to deliver the agreed upon training; rather you need to maintain an involvement in the process and, most crucially, take responsibility for coordinating an evaluation of the training once it has been delivered.
 Many training managers fall into the trap of using ineffective methods to evaluate training that do not necessarily give an accurate measure of success.
 For example, many employ feedback questionnaires upon the completion of training; while these may be good at assessing delegates’ feelings towards the training and the trainer who delivered it, it’s unlikely that these measures will give a reliable insight into the effectiveness of the training at plugging skills gaps within your organisation.
 For example, the trainer may have delivered a fun and enjoyable training session, which would be indicated by delegates on feedback questionnaires, yet there is always the possibility that in reality delegates just had a good time but didn’t learn anything actionable.